 No more having to pay double share even if you arrive as one.
-I stayed at a Bright Single Room at Sunroute Plaza Shinjuku Hotel, and really enjoyed my stay (review in this post).
+I stayed in a Bright Single Room at Sunroute Plaza Shinjuku Hotel, and really enjoyed my stay (review in this post).
 For females, some hotels even have female-only floors.
 Talk about safety and thoughtfulness, Tokyo has you covered.

 12. There are clean and modern toilets everywhere!

 13. Because ONSEN.

-On hindsight, it’s probably more comfortable to experience onsen as a solo traveller, than the double stress of seeing your friend naked + dealing with your friend seeing you naked 😉 If you’re clueless about onsen, fret not, for I have a guide on how to use the onsen!
-If you’ve never tried onsen, you’re missing out!
+On hindsight, it’s probably more comfortable to experience onsen as a solo traveller, than deal with the double stress of seeing your friend naked + your friend seeing you naked 😉 I actually went with my sis for our first time, and then with my Mum on my third time >.<

 14. Tokyo has seasons and sceneries perfect for your selfies.